make-demo-learn-math/make-demo-learn-math.github.io/doc/index.md

 \end{aligned}
 $$

-- When applied to 3D rotations,
-  it meets all of our requirements for realistic transitions:
+- When applied properly to 3D rotations, it meets all of our requirements for realistic transitions:

   - Smooth
   - Shortest arc

-- However to implement this in code, we need to know a few things...
+- To implement this in code,
+  we need to know a few things first.
 - The endpoints $\mathbf{q_1}$
   and $\mathbf{q_2}$
   represent rotations
   and are called "unit quaternions".
-- There are many ways to represent 3D rotations but using the unit quaternions has many advantages (including being able to use Slerp).
+- There are many ways to represent 3D rotations but using unit quaternions has many advantages (including being able to use Slerp).
 - A quaternion is like a four dimensional vector.
-- A **unit** quaternion is a quaternion with a length of $1$.
+- A **unit** quaternion is a quaternion whose length is equal to $1$.
-- Both $\mathbf{q}$
+- Both $+\mathbf{q}$
   and $-\mathbf{q}$
   represent the same rotation.